 Estimate how much time each one needs.

-Treat those blocks as unmovable appointments.
+Treat those blocks as unchangeable appointments.

 Advantages of the Time Blocking technique

-Adaptable to complex tasks: ideal for team leaders or product launches.
+It adapts to complex tasks: ideal for team leaders or product launches.

-Focus on results: Success is measured by progress, not hours worked.
+Focus on results: success is measured by progress, not hours worked.

 Disadvantages of the Time Blocking technique